HTTP Request Header Manipulate

 The HTTP header manipulation feature allows you to fine-tune incoming and outgoing request and response headers.

-In Gateway API, the HTTPRoute resource utilities two HTTPHeaderFilter
+In Gateway API, the HTTPRoute resource utilities two HTTPHeaderFilter filter for request and response header manipulation.

-operation.
+The both filters supports add, set and remove operation.
 The combination of them is also available.

 This document will introduce the HTTP request header manipulation function of FSM Gateway.
 The introduction of HTTP response header manipulation is located in doc HTTP Response Header Manipulate.